fleetdm/fleet/docs/Using Fleet/MDM-commands.md

 1. Run `fleetctl get mdm-commands`
 2. View the list of latest commands, most recent first, along with the timestamp, targeted hostname, command type, execution status and command ID.

 The command ID can be used to view command results as documented in [step 4 of the previous section](#step-4-view-the-commands-results).

-The possible statuses for macOS, iOS, and iPadOS hosts are the following:

-* Pending: the command has yet to run on the host.
-The host will run the command the next time it comes online.
-* NotNow: the host responded with "NotNow" status via the MDM protocol: the host received the command, but couldn’t execute it.
-The host will try to run the command the next time it comes online.
-* Acknowledged: the host responded with "Acknowledged" status via the MDM protocol: the host processed the command successfully.
-* Error: the host responded with "Error" status via the MDM protocol: an error occurred.
-Run the `fleetctl get mdm-command-results --id=<insert-command-id` to view the error.
-* CommandFormatError: the host responded with "CommandFormatError" status via the MDM protocol: a protocol error occurred, which can result from a malformed command.
-Run the `fleetctl get mdm-command-results --id=<insert-command-id` to view the error.

-The possible statuses for Windows hosts are documented in Microsoft's documentation [here](https://learn.microsoft.com/en-us/windows/client-management/oma-dm-protocol-support#syncml-response-status-codes).

 <meta name="pageOrderInSection" value="1507">
 <meta name="title" value="Commands">